Airport Retail — How It Can Help Your Retail Operation Thrive

 Signs of the times

-And from an operational perspective, you need to be able to respond quickly, have sources from which to pull / store your signage from so that you do not take up valuable store square footage.
-As mentioned earlier, with high leasing costs, there is no back room to store signage and displays need to be able to be repurposed at a moment’s notice.
+From an operational perspective, you need to be able to respond quickly and have sources from which to pull/store your signage from so that you do not take up valuable store square footage.
+As mentioned earlier, with high leasing costs, there is no backroom to store signage and displays need to be able to be repurposed at a moment’s notice.

-Unfortunately, in the U.S., most airports are still in their infancy with regards to fully understanding and re-positioning their approach to retail.
-Retailers can learn a lot from how European airports address, promote and enhance the travel experience.
-London’s Heathrow, Singapore’s Changi, Amsterdam’s Schiphol and a host of others set the bar high and travelers are responding.
+Unfortunately, in the U.S., most airports are still in their infancy with regard to fully understanding and re-positioning their approach to retail.
+Retailers can learn a lot from how European airports address, promote, and enhance the travel experience.
+London’s Heathrow, Singapore’s Changi, Amsterdam’s Schiphol, and a host of others set the bar high and travelers are responding.

 Maximizing airport retail begins with the customer

-Travelers’ (and therefore shoppers’) profile will change throughout the hour, day, week, and month.
+Travelers’ (and therefore shoppers’) profiles will change throughout the hour, day, week, and month.
 In turn, how your store speaks to them has to be flexible.
-You can greet a jet lagged group from Asia with signs in their native language.
+You can greet a jet-lagged group from Asia with signs in their native language.
 Flip your signs, and talk to a Western European clientele.
 Fortunately, the willingness of airport management to drive terminal retail leasing has helped in reducing certain signage restrictions, so there is even more opportunity for variety and attention—and a better in-store experience.

 With over 50 years of retail marketing experience, Medallion Retail knows how to engage shoppers in every setting.
 Reach out to Michael or Chris at engage@medallionretail.com and we’ll help your stores take flight.